Transforming Healthcare in Queens

 Our approach to emergency care is apparent as soon as you enter the emergency room.
 Patients use a separate walk-in entrance or are brought in by ambulance to a covered bay that leads directly into the Emergency Department.
 A registered nurse greets patients and uses a rapid triage procedure to assess them before they are guided to a private, comfortable space for evaluation by an emergency medicine doctor.
 Our goal is to get patients to the right place quickly for the right treatment.
 A CT scanner and X-ray equipment dedicated to Emergency Department patients ensures prompt testing and quick turnaround time for test results, especially for diagnosis of stroke.

 Our new outpatient imaging center, Mount Sinai Queens Imaging, employs the latest technology, including mammography, bone density, ultrasound, CT, magnetic resonance imaging (MRI), and positron emission tomography/computed tomography (PET/CT), to provide advanced diagnostic services.
-Patients scheduled for radiology tests ordered by their doctors can be confident the tests are being performed by skilled technologists using the latest equipment and read by experienced, specialized radiologists.
+Patients can be confident the tests are being performed by skilled technologists using the latest equipment and read by experienced, board-certified radiologists on faculty at the Icahn School of Medicine at Mount Sinai.

 New Operating Rooms

-Our state-of-the-art operating rooms allow surgeons to perform elective, emergency and complex procedures using the latest advances in medical technology.
+Our state-of-the-art operating rooms allow surgeons to perform elective, emergency and complex procedures using the latest advances in medical technology including robot-assisted surgery.
 The operating suites include private pre-surgical rooms, a dedicated recovery room, and a large waiting area with expansive views of Queens and Manhattan.
 With our interventional radiology suite, specialists now can perform minimally invasive, image-guided procedures to diagnose and treat illnesses.

 The practice also includes specialists in bariatric surgery; cardiology; dermatology; ear,nose, and throat (ENT); endocrinology; gastroenterology; general surgery; interventional radiology; nephrology; neurology, neurosurgery, obstetrics/gynecology; ophthalmology; orthopaedics; pulmonology; rheumatology; spine surgery; surgical oncology; urology; and vascular surgery.
 We offer convenient, one-stop medical care provided by top doctors in a sleek, efficient, modern facility.
 Together with our new on-site lab, and imaging center, our doctors can order tests and get results quickly, minimizing return visits and wait times.